silverailscolo/ramses_cc/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-Please provide text if you can.
+Please provide code if you can.
 For example, if you are having an issue with a service call, provide a copy of the service call YAML/

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Please complete the following information:**
+**Please include the following information:**
- - `ramses_cc:` section from **configuration.yaml**
+ - `ramses_cc:` your integration **config** (copy from HA > Integrations > Ramses RF > Diagnose > Gateway > Attributes dropdown)
  - contemporaneous portion of the **home-assistant.log**
  - contemporaneous portion of the **packet.log**